jasonstolaruk/CurryMUD/README.md

 ## About the code

-The code is open source and available here on GitHub under the 3-clause BSD license (refer to the [LICENSE file](https://github.com/jasonstolaruk/CurryMUD/blob/master/LICENSE)).
+The code is available here on GitHub under the 3-clause BSD license (refer to the [LICENSE file](https://github.com/jasonstolaruk/CurryMUD/blob/master/LICENSE)).
 Please note that **I am not accepting PRs at this time**.

 ### Notable features